DKatzlberger/Project_Y/README.md

 - methylation
 - proteomics

 The script will substitute not specified settings with default settings.
-Default settings are specified in [default_settings_descriptive_model_building.yaml](https://github.com/DKatzlberger/Project_Y/blob/main/default_settings_descriptive_model_building.yaml) and can be modified.
+Default settings are specified in [default_settings_descriptive_model_building.yaml](https://github.com/DKatzlberger/Project_Y/blob/main/default_settings_descriptive_model_building.yaml) and can be modified within the user settings (no need to change default settings file).

 ***2. Data:***